Use this advice to knock down a big buck this month

 By Andy Crawford

 Darren Boudreaux spends all year thinking about deer hunting.
-Even his day job as a realtor specializing in selling recreational and hunting land in Louisiana and Mississippi centers around the pursuit of whitetails.
+Even his day job as a realtor specializes in selling recreational and hunting land in Louisiana and Mississippi centers around the pursuit of whitetails.

 And this month is when things really get moving just north of Acadiana in Area 6, where Boudreaux spends his hunting days.